 Any digital audio device featuring a digital output can actually be the word clock master.
 Topnotch external word clocks (also called digital clock or master clock), however, contribute extremely to improving the sound quality in general.

-For the separate transmission of word clock signals (i.e. separate from the digital audio signals), coaxial (75 Ohm) cables with BNC connectors are used, such as CORDIAL’s CFDW BB.
+For the separate transmission of word clock signals (i.e. separate from the digital audio signals), coaxial (75 Ohm) cables with BNC connectors are used.
 For this purpose professional devices feature BNC word clock connections.

 It is also becoming increasingly popular to transmit word clock signals by means of Ethernet cables, for example within the context of the Audio-over-Ethernet protocol.
 However, who uses what and how depends on the respective protocol (Ravenna, Dante, Madi etc.).